-You can pour the second coat when the first coat is still tacky to the touch (usually a couple of hours after pouring, depending on temperature).
+You can pour the second coat when the first coat is firm but still tacky to the touch (usually 4-6 hours after pouring, depending on temperature).
 If it has hardened completely, we suggest a light sanding before pouring the second coat to allow it to bond properly to the surface.

 What do I do if my resin is cloudy or has crystallization?

 BEFORE you pour, make sure your epoxy is crystal clear.
 If it is cloudy or crystallization appears, warm up your resin by placing the jugs into warm water or by putting in black trash bags out in the sun until it clears.
 Be sure to test your product on a sample piece before applying to your final project.

 Can I pour this over painted wood?
 Do I have to sand before pouring?